 - Strengthens Fingers and hands.

 - Useful for tonsils, thyroid and other problems related to throat.

-- Beneficial in unclear pronunciation and in ear problem.
+- Beneficial in unclear pronunciation and in ear problems.

 - Best pose for those children who lisp.

-- Helpful for improving the tone of the voice.
+- The Lion Pose is Helpful for improving the tone of the voice.

 - Give relief in back pain.